kragorg/dng/2025-03-16 — Dungeons and Gardens.md

 Scarlet nods, familiar with their temperate climate counterparts.
 She addresses the party.
 “I recall they aren’t venomous, but they can certainly swallow a person whole.
 Their stomach acid dissolves their prey, and while they’re smarter than regular frogs, they’re not what you would call cunning.
 I knew a teacher once who kept one as a pet.”

-Whisper, ever cautious, presses further.
-“Are there other creatures there?”
-A shrug is Elro’s only response, his expression speaking to the uncertainty that envelops the cave.
-“To be honest, nobody really knows.
-Few would venture near.”

-Before parting ways, Elro wraps up their exchange with a request.
-“Please, continue your efforts to root out these Shadycreek Run folk.
-The village would be greatly indebted.”
+Before departing, Elro implores, “Root out those Shadycreek folks.
+The village would owe you greatly.”

-The party, girded by Elro’s trust and responsibility, reflects on the tapestry they are unraveling— a tapestry that now leads them to the hidden depths of Croaker’s Cave and the shadows lurking within.
+The party, girded by Elro’s trust and responsibility, reflects on the tapestry they are unraveling—  a tapestry that now leads them to the hidden depths of Croaker Cave and the shadows lurking within.

-## Adventuring’s hard, let’s go shopping
+## Adventuring is hard, let’s go shopping

-Braving the biting cold, the party makes their way to the docks.
-The docks stretch before them like a latticework of well-worn paths and weather-beaten shanties, each structure an echo of days long gone.
-They navigate through the winding lanes until they reach the shack they seek, a structure that barely seems to stand, its planks askew and its angles nothing more than a faint memory of their intended rightness.
-A faded sign declaring “Goods for Sale” hangs haphazardly above the door, its generic promise as unassuming as the building it adorns.
+Braving the biting cold, our adventurers reach the docks— a sprawling network of paths and shanties, each whispering tales of a bygone era.
+They navigate these lanes, finding the shack they seek: a dilapidated structure with an askew “Goods for Sale” sign dangling overhead.

-Elara is pushed to the forefront as the party’s chosen negotiator.
-Halite steps forward to open the door for her, the movement releasing the sharp clang of a bell.
-The room within is cloaked in shadow, save for the flickering light of a small fire behind the counter.
-The interior is a curious cacophony of clutter, shelves bowing beneath the weight of trinkets and curiosities that defy categorization.

-From behind the counter emerges Gramini, a wizened elf woman.
-She stands, her silhouette a testament to the passage of time, a blue scarf wrapped snugly around her head and tucked beneath her chin.
-Her coat hangs loosely about her frame, a shield against the perpetual chill that seeps through the shanty’s thin walls.
-Her eyes, sharp and discerning despite her age, flicker with a cautious curiosity as she takes in the newcomers.
+Elara steps forward as the negotiator.
+Halite opens the door, releasing the tinny clang of a bell.
+Inside, flickering firelight reveals shelves groaning under the weight of indescribable trinkets.
+Behind the counter emerges a wizened elf whose blue scarf and loose coat defy the chill that seeps through the shack’s walls.
+Her eyes, sharp despite her age, study the newcomers with cautious curiosity.

 “Well, well, what’s this?
-Not often lately do I have a party of adventurers darken my doorstep.”
-Her voice is a blend of rasp and warmth, much like the flickering fire that battles the cold at her side.
-“What brings you to my humble abode?
-Do you seek a trinket, perhaps?
-Or is it something more you’re after?”

-Elara steps forward, her eyes meeting Gramini’s as she broaches the subject of potions.
-“We’re investigating this freezing illness that has blighted the village.
-We heard you might have some potions for sale.
-Do you have anything that could help us with what lies ahead?”
+Adventurers, by the look of you.”
+Her voice, both raspy and warm, mirrors the fire’s flicker.
+“What brings you here?
+Looking for trinkets, or is it something more substantial?”

+Elara approaches, broaching the need for potions.
+“You must be Gramini.
+We seek anything to combat the freezing illness cursing this village.”

-Gramini’s expression shifts slightly, her eyes gleaming with a mix of sympathy and practicality.
-“Ah, you must be asking about that poor soul, Urgon.
-I’m afraid I don’t have anything that could have cured his peculiar ailment—  such things are woven with magic and mystery far beyond the reach of my humble concoctions.
-But I do keep a few basics on hand for those venturing to Eiselcross.
-Dangerous place, that is, and buyers do come through fairly quickly.”
+The woman’s expression shifts, a glint of sympathy mixing with practicality.
+“Ah, if you mean Urgon’s ailment, that mystery is beyond my humble potions.
+But I have supplies for those brave enough to venture to Eiselcross.
+Dangerous place, that is.”

-The old elf reaches beneath the counter and brings forth a small tray, each vial nestled snugly in its own cushioned nook.
-“I have four health potions left.
-Normally, they sell for 60 gold pieces each, but business is a mite slow lately.
-I’ll let you have them for 50 gold pieces each.”
+She presents four health potions.
+“Usually 60 gold apiece, but business has been slow lately.
+I’ll sell them for 50 each.”

-Sensing an opportunity, Elara leans in, her voice taking on a persuasive tone.
-“Would you consider letting them go for, say, 30 gold pieces each?
-We’re in a bit of a bind, and the road ahead could be perilous.”
+Seeing an opening, Elara leans in.
+“Could you let them go for 30 each?
+The road ahead is perilous.”

-Gramini chuckles softly, a sound that speaks of both kindness and shrewdness.
-“Below my costs, Sweetie?
-Now, that wouldn’t do.
-But you’re charming, I’ll give you that.”
-She pauses, assessing Elara as if weighing her words against some unseen scale.
-“Alright, 48 gold pieces each.
-That’s my final offer.
-Let’s say it’s a gesture of goodwill, shall we?”
+Gramini chuckles, a sound steeped in kindness and shrewdness.
+“Below cost, Sweetie?
+But you’ve got charm, I’ll give you that.
+Alright, 48 each.
+A gesture of goodwill.”

-As Elara considers the offer, she feels the weight of both Gramini’s words and her own hopefulness.
-This small victory, achieved through persistence and charm, brightens the shadows in the shanty, a brief respite in the village’s eternal gloom.

-With their business transaction concluded, Elara lingers a moment longer, curiosity getting the better of her.
-“Gramini,” she begins, her voice a gentle probe, “have you heard any interesting tales or rumors as of late?
-Anything that might guide or even warn us?”

-Gramini eases back into her chair, the fire’s warmth at her back, and lets out a contemplative sigh.
-“Ah, these are troubling times, indeed,” she replies, her eyes reflecting the weight of her words.
-“Why, just recently, they went and closed the port.
-No ships in or out.
-It’s as if Palebank is holding its breath, waiting for the storm to pass.”

-She pauses, her gaze drifting past Elara to some distant point of memory or foreboding.
-“And as you know, there’s that freezing disease that’s been making the rounds.
-A chill that eats away at a person’s very core.
-I tell you, I’ve seen a lot come and go in my time, but I’ve a mind to think this curse has its roots in Aeor.
-That place is a cradle of ancient magic and lost dangers.”
-Gramini’s voice drops to a conspiratorial whisper, her eyes locking with Elara’s, imparting both warning and wisdom.
-“Oh, the folks here depend on the goods brought back from those icy wastes; it’s true enough, my livelihood included.
-But mark my words, not a thing good ever came out of Aeor that didn’t carry a price, and a heavy one at that.”

-Curiosity satisfied, Elara begins to mentally tally the cost of the potions.
-Mindful of their dwindling coins, Elara proposes another angle to secure the potions.
-“Perhaps we might barter?” she suggests, glancing meaningfully at the others.

-Kragor, catching on, reaches into their stash and pulls out the shirt emblazoned with the name of the famous bard.
-“Do you happen to know of Scanlan Shorthalt?” he inquires slyly, holding the shirt aloft for Gramini to see.
-Gramini’s eyes light up, a spark of recognition dancing in their depths.
-“Oh yes, I’ve seen him perform!
-A wonderful talent.”
-Her voice carries the warmth of fond remembrance, a rare indulgence amidst her business dealings.

-Kragor presents the shirt, and Gramini’s interest deepens, her fingers brushing reverently against the fabric.
-“Hmm, why, I’ll take 15 gold off the price of a potion for that,” she proposes, her offer tangled with both practicality and delight.

-With childlike excitement, Gramini tries the shirt on for size, its fabric draping over her slight frame.
-Scarlet, ever helpful, offers to adjust the fit, but Gramini waves her away with a playful defiance.
-“Oh, I’ll sort it out myself!” she insists, the garment transforming her with its vibrant allure.
-As Gramini twirls, the shirt’s cheerful colors catch the firelight, and she exclaims, “Scanlan was so charming!”
-Her voice carries a youthful timbre, as if the bard’s magic had momentarily transcended time and space to touch her once more.

-The exchange seals the deal, and Gramini, newly adorned, beams at the party.
-“You have made my week!” she declares, her gratitude as palpable as the warmth of the fire behind her.
-With their potions secured and spirits lifted, the adventurers take their leave, buoyed by their success and Gramini’s unexpected joy.
+The negotiation leaves Elara hopeful.
+With business nearing conclusion, curiosity tickles her again.
+“Heard any tales or warnings of late, Gramini?”

+Leaning back, the old elf sighs.
+“Troubling times, indeed.
+The port’s closed— no ships.
+Palebank seems to hold its breath, waiting for a storm to pass.”
+Her voice drops to a whisper, eyes locking with Elara’s.
+“That freezing disease, eating at the core.
+Aeor is where its dark magic likely thrives.
+Everything from that land carries a cost, mark my words.”

+Elara then suggests, “We’re short on coin… Perhaps a barter?”

+Kragor, catching on, brandishes a shirt emblazoned with the name Scanlan Shorthalt.
+Gramini’s eyes gleam with recognition.
+“Him!
+I’ve seen him perform.”
+Fond remembrance softens her demeanor.

+She proposes, “I’ll give you 15 gold off the potions for that.”

+Donning the bard’s shirt with delight, Gramini is transformed into a giddy teenager for a few moments.
+“Scanlan was so charming!”
+Her laughter chimes like a song, sealing the deal.

+As the party exits, spirits buoyed, Gramini’s unexpected joy lingers, a beacon against the looming shadows.

 ## Doctor Pepe

 As the party approaches Croaker Cave, they note smoke spiraling upward from a natural chimney, etching the sky with its ashen tendrils.
-Despite the spectral warning, the front opening of the cave appears unguarded, its dark maw beckoning the adventurers toward the mysteries and perils hidden within.
+Despite the spectral warning, the front opening of the cave appears unguarded.

 Unbeknownst to them, the rogue that Whisper had previously encountered lies in wait, having shadowed the party from Palebank.
 As they draw nearer, he steps free of the forest’s embrace, his presence a sudden ripple in the serene tableau.